tariks/peakachu/README.md

 peakachu train -p Rao2014-GM12878-MboI-allreps-filtered.10kb.cool --balance -O models -b hg19.mumbach.h3k27ac.hichip.bedpe
 ```

 This will train one 23 random forest models, each labeled by a chromosome.
 Every model was trained on all of the interactions from the bedpe files EXCEPT for the chromosome which it is labeled as.
-The purpose of this is to allow Peakachu to predict loops from the same map it used for training, without overfitting.
+The purpose of this is to avoid Peakachu to predict loops from the same map it used for training, without overfitting.
 To use these models, you may either use the score_chromosome function to predict loops in only one chromosome, or the score_genome function when using a trained model to predict loops in a new contact map.

 ```bash